Weekend Getaways

 Relax with a massage.
 (Photo: Marriott International)

-After your treatment (and some poolside lounging), pop over to El Barrio, a colorful restaurant serving up classics like shrimp aguachile and Baja-style tacos loaded with pickled onions.
+After winding down, pop over to El Barrio, a colorful restaurant serving up classics like red aguachile and Baja-style tacos.

-In the afternoon, snag a taxi or private car and head to the hillside enclave of Pedregal.
-Ask the driver to take the scenic route along the 20-mile stretch of the Los Cabos Tourist Corridor to catch views of the area’s pristine beaches, five-star resorts and world-renowned golf courses — Diamante is home to one of the world’s best.
+Later, snag a taxi or private car and head through the hillside enclave of Pedregal.
+Ask the driver to take the scenic route along the 20-mile stretch of the Los Cabos Tourist Corridor to catch views of the area’s pristine beaches and stunning vistas before sunset.

 Saturday: Revel in the Organic Beauty and Energy of Cabo San Lucas

 Mexican cuisine meets American comfort food at Mama’s Royal Café in downtown Cabo.
-Fill up on chilaquiles — you’ve got a busy beach day ahead.
-Cabo has very few swimmable stretches, but Medano Beach is a favorite thanks to its golden sands (and, okay, the all-day happy hours).
+Fill up on huevos rancheros and French toast — you’ve got a busy beach day ahead.

-Head to Cabolectric if you want to give flyboarding or eFoil surfing a try, or snag a water taxi to Arch of Cabo San Lucas, an iconic rock formation that has been photographed by people around the world.
-Some tours will even include a stop at offshore Lovers Beach, so you can take a dip away from the crowds.
+Head to Cabolectric if you want to give flyboarding or eFoil surfing a try, or snag a water taxi to the iconic Arch.
+Some tours will even include a stop at the offshore Lovers Beach so you can take a dip in a secluded cove away from the crowds.

 Ceviche and plantain chips